UnitConversion/unitConversion/documents/activeinterlock/service.rst

 Service Implementation
 ==============================================

-This service is implemented as a RESTful web service using Django framework.
+This service is implemented as a RESTful web service using the Django framework.

 RESTful Interface
 --------------------
-A RESTful style service is implemented for data saving and retrieving.
+A RESTful-style service is implemented for saving and retrieving data.
 It currently supports 2 REST methods, which are GET and POST respectively.
-Other than those 2 methods, if server receives another http method request, it returns as a bad http request (status code: 400) with a message, which is "Unsupported HTTP method", to show that method is not supported.
+If the server receives another http method request, apart from GET and POST, it returns as a bad http request (status code: 400) with a message, which is "Unsupported HTTP method", to show that method is not supported.

-There are a couple of POST and GET methods that are called through a specific URL.
-List of URLs and methods is summarized below:
+There are some POST and GET methods that are called through a specific URL.
+The possible URLs and methods are summarized:

 +--------------------------------+---------------------------+---------+----------+
 |    URL                         |             Method        |   GET   |   POST   |